-In this class, we’ll teach you how to make all of the components to this exquisite cake and several valuable baking techniques along the way: almond sponge cake, espresso simple syrup, chocolate ganache, and espresso buttercream.
-These are wonderful base pastry recipes that can be used in many other applications as well, so they'll be great to add to your repertoire!*
+In this hands-on class, we’ll teach you how to make all of the components to this exquisite cake and several valuable baking techniques along the way: almond sponge cake, espresso simple syrup, chocolate ganache, and espresso buttercream.
+These are wonderful base pastry recipes that can be used in many other applications as well, so they'll be great to add to your repertoire!

 You'll leave the BAKE! class with our recipes, the knowledge and techniques to recreate them at home, and the Opera Torte you made in class.

 In-Person: We'll end class with a tasting of what we made and you'll go home with some great coupons.